dirn/Simon/docs/connection.rst

 ``legacy-server`` and use the ``simon`` database with the alias ``legacy-simon``.

-Before moving on to more advanced concepts, there's on more thing to point out.
+Before moving on to more advanced concepts, there's one more thing to point out.
 The first call to :meth:`~simon.connection.connect` will have two aliases, the name of the database and ``default``.
 By default, all of your Simon models will use this connection.